Labeling our husband or wife this way has some far-reaching consequences.

 We could also have an infantile, simplistic idea about freedom, which is unrealistic within the obligations of family life.
 We could feel hurt that the other person is different than what we imagined or what we want.
 If these kinds of difficulty show up in our marriage, we need to straighten out our beliefs about what constitutes marriage.

-Indeed, thinking less about our own freedom and needs, and recognizing our spouse’s needs and learning more about them, can be liberating for ourselves too, freeing us of our slavery to our selfishness and overly subjective perception of things.
-We need to be more accepting of who our spouse is.
-Our attitude shouldn’t be, “You are a cross for me, because you don’t fulfill my expectations,” but rather something like, “It’s good that you exist,” “I like you the way you are,” and “You don’t have to change, but if you want to, I am ready to support you any way you need me to.”
+It may be liberating for us to give freedom back to the other person, to start getting to know who they really are, and to learn how to accept them unconditionally.
+“It is good that you exist,” “I like you the way you are,” and “You don’t have to change, but if you want to, I’m ready to support you any way you need me to.”
 To have the inner resources for such attitudes, we must first learn to feel that we ourselves are deeply loved and valuable.
-We may need professional psychological help to work out our issues.

 When the problem is really on the other side